favish/staffbase-example-render-widget/README.md

 | `yarn run lint`             | Checks the codebase on style issues                        |
 | `yarn run lint:fix`         | Fixes style issues in the codebase                         |

+## Config your API endpoint

+Copy .env.example to .env and modify the `REACT_APP_API_URL` variable with your API endpoint

 ## Dynamic Content Rendering and React Hooks in Config Widgets

 ### Dynamic Content Rendering